jacobprall/compression-presentation-app/README.md

 ## Hasura types

-Hasura needs to receive data from custom types that comes from table structures.
+Hasura can use some custom types that comes from table structures.

 I couldn't find a simple way to wrap this without using a table, so, I'll easily get the structure of the table calling the function with limit 0:

 ## Compress chunk mutation

 ```sql
 CREATE TABLE compressed_chunk AS
 SELECT compress_chunk((c.chunk_schema ||'.' ||c.chunk_name)::regclass)